Hello and welcome to my Capita Navigator snowboard review.

 Powder

-Maneuverability at slow speeds: Nice and maneuverable in slower speeds.
-Easy and quick getting from edge to edge, even when riding slow.
+Maneuverability at slow speeds: Nice and quick edge-to-edge when riding slow.
+Turns on a dime.

 Speed